man on alien planet

 The expansion of our civilization into space is vital if we are to survive indefinitely.
 There are four major reasons: first, because we are vulnerable to a number of catastrophes, human-caused or natural, as long as we are confined to a single planet.
 Second, because sooner or later Earth will run of resources, no matter what is done to conserve them; the claim that they can be made sustainable forever is a dangerous illusion.
 Third, because like all species we have a built-in drive to increase the population, and attempts to frustrate it would lead only to setbacks such as war, pandemics, or mass starvation.
 And fourth, because throughout human history exploration of new regions has led to renewed creativity and intellectual progress; in time we would decline from boredom if we never moved outward, even if not from the other perils.

 In addition to these survival imperatives, we need to become spacefaring because it will bring great benefits to Earth.
 Initially, the development of space-based solar power will solve the energy crisis; bring about a significant reduction in atmospheric pollution; raise developing nations out of poverty; and provide enough cheap power to desalinate sea water, a process that will be necessary if climate change requires an increase in irrigation, as well as to meet the needs of a growing population.
-Next, manufacturing in orbit, using raw materials from the moon and asteroids, will result in further reduction of pollution, plus lowered cost of minerals and products imported to Earth.
-And in the distant future, hunger and poverty will be relieved by enabling population growth on other worlds.
+Next, manufacturing in orbit, using raw materials from the moon and asteroids, will result in further reduction of pollution, plus lowered cost of minerals and products that can be imported to Earth.
+And in the distant future, hunger and poverty will be relieved by relieving overcrowding through population growth on other worlds.

 Eventually, settlement of such worlds will reduce the pressures that result from confinement of our species to a single planet with finite space and finite resources.
 This in turn will lessen conflict and, ultimately, bring an end to war.
 Once sufficient material resources are available to all nations and a commitment is made to the challenge of establishing large-scale colonies, the reasons for war will disappear, although it will always be necessary to maintain a defense against terrorists and attempted dictatorships.
 Only expansion beyond Earth can bring this about.
 If we fail to make the effort then sooner or later, our species will die out.

 According to what is known of physics today, faster-than-light travel is absolutely impossible even in theory.
-I believe a breakthrough will come, but there’s no way of predicting how soon; it could be in the twenty-second century or it could be much later.
+I believe a breakthrough will come, but there's no way of predicting how soon; it could be in the twenty-second century or it could be much later.
 It will necessarily involve some form of what science fiction refers to as a space warp or wormhole, though those are merely metaphors for ideas that are not yet understood.
-Or perhaps some principle beyond our present conception will be discovered.
-I feel sure that eventually there will be some means of traveling between the stars in a reasonable length of time so that our civilization, and not just humans in the biological sense, can spread throughout our galaxy and perhaps throughout the universe.

 Most people won't have opportunity for interstellar travel, which will surely be expensive; if communication technology proves slow, they may not even be aware of planets other than their own.
 But they will all be human.
 I don't think they will evolve into separate species as is sometimes suggested.
 They will adapt to new environments by means of technology, as humans have always done, not by natural genetic change of a kind that would prevent interbreeding--the latter would require centuries, and technology will surely progress much more quickly even if not adequate to begin with.

 Whether technology is used to enable humans to live in new environments or to change environments to meet the needs of humans remains to be seen.
 Either way, pioneering on exoplanets won't be like the traditional image of farmers taming a fertile new land.
-The world or the people, or both, will have to be modified.
+The worlds or the people, or both, will have to be modified.
 We don't know how hard it would be to terraform an alien planet, but it would certainly take too long for settlers to survive during the process without equipment such as breathing masks.
-We do know that to change humans drastically by genetic engineering would require either that parents raise children very different from themselves, or that embryos be created in laboratories and raised in creches of some kind; and I suspect that people would not accept either of those alternatives.
+We do know that to change humans drastically by genetic engineering would require either that parents raise children very different from themselves, or that embryos be created in laboratories and raised in crèches of some kind; and I suspect that people would not accept either of those alternatives.
 The family is basic to human life.
 Without families and homes a settlement could not thrive.

 Colonists will probably adopt a combination of strategies--terraforming slowly where feasible, but in the meantime becoming so used to necessary technological aids that they seem natural.
 Insofar as neurotechnological devices such as implants are helpful, they will be used.
 Relatively minor genetic changes may be made, but not to the extent of affecting sexual attractiveness.
 People will adapt to such conditions as low gravity or high temperatures simply putting up with them; children born under such conditions may have some physical characteristics unlike their parents but will not be fundamentally different.
 Humanity lies in inner feelings, not outward appearance.

 If terraforming of a planet proves essential, small settlements of experts to oversee it will precede large-scale colonization.
 It is often said that the initial population of a colony must be large to avoid genetic damage from inbreeding.
 This idea arose before anything was known about genetic engineering.
 Inbreeding in itself is not detrimental; for it to be harmful, genes causing damage to offspring must be inherited from both parents, which inbreeding makes more likely.
-Surely by the time we can reach worlds of other stars, we will know how to detect and eliminate mutations through germline modification.
+Surely by the time we can reach worlds of other stars, we will know how to detect and eliminate such mutations through germline modification.
 We may need to do this in cases of radiation exposure, too, although perhaps long-distance space travelers who want future children will bank eggs and sperm routinely.

 This false premise also leads to another suggestion made by several distinguished scientists, the notion that robots might prepare distant worlds for light-speed transmission of coded information describing individuals' bodies and then reassemble those individuals, complete with their memories, at the destination.
 I suppose, since people are used to the transporter in Star Trek, the idea of converting humans to energy patterns does not seem too outlandish, and at least one noted theoretical physicist has predicted that the technology will be invented within 100 years.
 But while transmission of matter may be achieved, human minds are not wholly material.
 For the same reason that the commonly-envisioned uploading of people to computers will never happen, electronic transportation of them is inherently impossible; even if they arrived in human form they would be mindless zombies.
 The idea is simply another consequence of the materialistic assumptions that limit today's science to a narrowly-defined segment of reality.